 We can now explain how biological systems exhibit both robustness and plasticity.
 When the environment changes, that is, when the expression levels of the input genes change, the biological system first reacts through an increase in phenotypic variance.
 This reaction gives the biological system plasticity, which represents changeability in response to environmental changes.
-Robustness is obtained through the selection-mutation process.
+Robustness is obtained through the selectionmutation process.
 Once a genotype that produces a phenotype with higher fitness is found, its progeny will account for a large majority of individuals.
 The phenotypic variance thus decreases again.

-85 3.2.
+3.2.
 Applying our method to add transceivers

 In this paper, we consider optical transceivers as a target device for increasing the resources in a WDM network.
-Figure 3 shows a simple example of our application.
+Fig. 3 shows a simple example of our application.
 A lightpath can be established only when transceivers are present at both end-nodes.
 Adding a transceiver may then result in making a new lightpath available.
 In this situation, the key is the selection of nodes to which we should add transceivers.
-Our proposed method determines the set of nodes
+Our proposed method determines the set of nodes (IP routers) to which transceivers should be added in order to give plasticity to the network

-Figure 3: Example of applying our model to a WDM network
+Fig. 3.
+Example of applying our model to a WDM network.